Hand sanitizer: Drawbacks

-There are certain situations during which hand washing with soap and water are preferred over hand sanitizer, these include: eliminating bacterial spores of Clostridioides difficile, parasites such as Cryptosporidium, and certain viruses like norovirus depending on the concentration of alcohol in the sanitizer (95% alcohol was seen to be most effective in eliminating most viruses).
-In addition, if hands are contaminated with fluids or other visible contaminates, hand washing is preferred as well as after using the toilet and if discomfort develops from the residue of alcohol sanitizer use.
-Furthermore, CDC states hand sanitizers are not effective in removing chemicals such as pesticides.
+There are certain situations during which hand washing with soap and water are preferred over hand sanitizer.
+These include: eliminating bacterial spores of Clostridioides difficile; parasites such as Cryptosporidium; and certain viruses like norovirus, depending on the concentration of alcohol in the sanitizer (95% alcohol was seen to be most effective in eliminating most viruses).
+In addition, if hands are visibly contaminated, hand washing is preferred.
+Handwashing is also preferable after using the toilet, and if discomfort develops from the residue of alcohol sanitizer use.
+Furthermore, the CDC states that hand sanitizers are not effective in removing chemicals such as pesticides.

 Safety

 Fire

 Alcohol gel can catch fire, producing a translucent blue flame.
 This is due to the flammable alcohol in the gel.
 Some hand sanitizer gels may not produce this effect due to a high concentration of water or moisturizing agents.
 There have been some rare instances where alcohol has been implicated in starting fires in the operating room, including a case where alcohol used as an antiseptic pooled under the surgical drapes in an operating room and caused a fire when a cautery instrument was used.
 Alcohol gel was not implicated.

 To minimize the risk of fire, alcohol rub users are instructed to rub their hands until dry, which indicates that the flammable alcohol has evaporated.
 Igniting alcohol hand rub while using it is rare, but the need for this is underlined by one case of a health care worker using hand rub, removing a polyester isolation gown, and then touching a metal door while her hands were still wet; static electricity produced an audible spark and ignited the hand gel.
 Hand sanitizer should be stored in temperatures below 105 °F and should not be left in a car during hot weather due to risk of flammability.
 Fire departments suggest refills for the alcohol-based hand sanitizers can be stored with cleaning supplies away from heat sources or open flames.